Queen Anne's School: Academic performance

 boarding school.
 The outcomes for boarders as described in the Every Child Matters document and underpinned by the nationally agreed standards are excellent.
 The school has an exceptionally high commitment towards enabling girls to fulfil their potential."

 The Independent Schools Inspectorate's Inspection Report 2011 said: "The pupils’ overall achievement is excellent.
 The school meets highly successfully its aim to enable pupils to go onto higher education, and develop their talents fully." and "The quality of the pupils’ personal development is excellent, ensuring that the school’s aim to enable them to become confident, well-balanced individuals is met with resounding success."

-University destinations

-Queen Anne's students go on to study at degree level at university, and go on to do postgraduate work.
-The courses they take range from art, drama and classics to medicine, civil and chemical engineering, material sciences, modern languages and management.